Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 * **schema** - to define the information that is required from the consumer and how it is displayed on the screen.

-This schema follows the component framework describe in the [Highlight](#highlights) section.
+This schema follows the component framework describe in the [Available components](#available-components) section.

 This SubscriptionRequestDefinition needs to be attached to a product plan in order to display the required fields when the consumer subscribe to this specific plan.